kaidokert/fsfw/docs/devicehandlers.rst

 of a spacecraft or the payload.

-Most device handlers have the same common functionality or requirements, which are fulfilled by implementing an certain interface:
+Most device handlers have the same common functionality or requirements, which are fulfilled by implementing certain interfaces:

 - The handler/device needs to be commandable: :cpp:class:`HasActionsIF`
 - The handler needs to communicate with the physical device via a dedicated